marcusg/foreign_key_validation/README.md

 Change behaviour by calling `validate_foreign_keys` with arguments hash.

-	validate_foreign_keys on: :admin_user_id, with: [:project]
+    validate_foreign_keys on: :admin_user, with: [:project]

 This would only check `model.project.admin_user_id` to match `model.admin_user_id`.

 ## Note

-Only tested with ruby 2.x and ActiveRecord
+Only tested with ActiveRecord

 ## TODO

 - Tests!
-- Support Ruby 1.9 (remove keyword arguments)

 ## Contributing